Confident you can move house without a packing service? You probably have more belongings than you think, but it can definitely be done.

-- Documents such as passports, driving licence and property and move-related paperwork
+Documents such as passports, driving licences and property and move-related paperwork

 Finally, pack the items you'll need constant access to in their own small box.
-Mark it ‘essentials’ and store it somewhere handy, such as your car or the cab of the van.
+Mark it ‘essentials’ and store it somewhere handy during transit, such as your car or the cab of the van.

-Make setting up furniture with storage – a bed with drawers in, or the TV cabinet – the priority.
+Set up furniture with storage, like a bed with drawers in or the TV cabinet, as a priority.
 This will give you somewhere to put unpacked items, rather than having to move them twice.

-And remember that unpacking is more than a one-day job, so tackle one room at a time, and set yourself small targets to stay motivated.
+Unpacking is more than a one-day job, so tackle one room at a time.
+And set yourself small targets to stay motivated.